 Colonial America is a digitized collection of all 1,450 volumes of the CO 5 series of Colonial Office files held at The National Archives of the United Kingdom in London, plus all extracted documents associated with them.
 These files, dating from 1606-1822, are significant primary source material on American history and the early-modern Atlantic world.
 Documents in this collection offer a British colonial perspective of North America.
 The major highlight of the collection is all the original correspondence between the British government and the governments of the American colonies.
-Rutgers has access to four modules of content on this platform, which are organized by topic:
+Rutgers has access to five modules of content on this platform, which are organized by topic:

 - Module I: Early Settlement, Expansion and Rivalries